L.S. Starrett: A Potential Graham-Style Value Stock

 Benjamin Graham's Security Analysis and The Intelligent Investor are classics in the value investing world.
 They influenced Warren Buffett and continue to inspire investors today.
 However, it is often argued that the stock market is much different today than it was in Graham's day, and many of the value investing opportunities he discusses are very difficult to find.
 The book value of a company is rarely relevant anymore.
 Imagine only buying technology stocks that are below book value!
 However, there are occasionally exceptions to the norm, and SCX could be one of them.

 As a micro-cap, SCX gets virtually no analyst coverage and does not offer the liquidity to be included in many large funds.
 Add inconsistent earnings over the last few years to that, and you have a recipe for an undervalued stock.
-SCX is selling at less than 1/3rd of its tangible book value of $12.70/share.
+SCX is selling at less than 1/3rd of its tangible book value of $8.95/share.

 One of Graham's favorite value measures is net current asset value (NCAV), which represents a company's approximate value if it were liquidated today.
 Dividing current assets by total liabilities, it is much more conservative than using book value or tangible book value.
 SCX's NCAV currently appears to be $0.43/share, which is well below its stock price.
 However, SCX's accounting is a little unusual.
 It uses last-in, first-out (LIFO) instead of first-in, first-out (FIFO) accounting for much of its U.S. operation.
 This gives it some tax advantages, but it hides some of the company's current asset value.
 SCX has a LIFO reserve of $23.6 million, which is almost as much as its entire market capitalization.
-If you add that reserve back into the NCAV calculation, you end up with an adjusted NCAV of $26.6 million, or $3.81/share.
+If you add that reserve back into the NCAV calculation, you end up with an adjusted NCAV of $24.6 million, or $3.53/share.
 Once we factor in this little accounting footnote, we find that SCX is a secret net-net.

 Is It a Value Trap?